SteinmannRene/decoding_footsteps/README.md

 │
 ├── data/                   # Folder for storing datasets and results (not included in the repository) │
-├── notebooks/                 # Trained models (saved during training) │
+├── notebooks/              # contains notebooks to create figures and results │
-├── scripts/                    # Source code folder
-│   ├── preprocess_data.py  # Script to preprocess the data
+├── scripts/                # contains scripts to preprocess dataset, calculate scattering coefficient, etc.
-│   ├── train_model.py      # Script to train the SVM models
-│   ├── evaluate_model.py   # Script to evaluate the models and generate confusion matrices
-│   └── utils.py            # Utility functions (e.g., reading data, filtering)
 │
 ├── environment.yml         # Conda environment configuration
 ├── README.md               # This readme file